A single-board Chia plotter, a DOA RMA, and an adventure in external boot installers with the Orange Pi 5B

 Upgrading the HPE Microserver Gen 8 and putting it into service

-A year and a half after my original write-up of the Ivy Bridge-based Gen8 Microserver, I’m finally doing a last round of pre-launch updates and documenting the upgrades I made.
+A year and a half after my original write-up of the Ivy Bridge-based HP Gen8 Microserver, I’m finally doing a last round of pre-launch updates and documenting the upgrades I made.

 You can read the original write-up (as updated to December 2018) here: Warming up the HP Microserver Gen8 and PS1810-8G switch

 More links at the end of this post.
-Pricing has been updated as of 2019-08-15, but is still subject to change without notice.
+Pricing has been updated as of 2019-08-15, and again on 2025-03-18, but is still subject to change without notice.

 Where do we start?